 - The investigation into the conduct of the directors, before the Liquidator, appointed.

-HBG Advisory (insolvency practice) helping businesses in the UK, having been impacted by covid19 pandemic; throughout the UK, we help with your “Compulsory Liquidation” & “Winding-Up Petition” with our no obligation and expert advice from our many experienced partners and consultants.
-Speak with someone TODAY
+HBG Advisory (insolvency practice) helping businesses in the UK, having been impacted by the COVID19 pandemic.
+Through the UK, we help with your “Compulsory Liquidation” & “Winding-Up Petition” with no obligation and expert advice from our many experienced partners and consultants.
+Please speak with someone at HBG Advisory TODAY.

 Bailiffs – Rights & Powers When Dealing With Debt Of A Limited Business

 A limited company remains a separate legal entity to the company directors.
-Therefore, when a bailiff or enforcement officer attempts to remove goods on behalf of a creditor, goods only belonging to the company may be removed and not those of an individual or officers of the company.
+Therefore, when a bailiff or enforcement officer attempts to remove goods on behalf of a creditor, goods only belonging to the company may be removed, not those of an individual or officers of the company.

-Bailiffs appointed to collect a debt from your limited company creditors, usually attend when you have been unable to enter an agreement with a creditor.
+Bailiffs appointed to collect a debt from your limited company, creditors usually attend when you cannot enter an agreement with a creditor.

-Often this can turn out a stressful event for company directors.
-Therefore essential to understand the Bailiffs authority and power.
+Often this can turn out to be a stressful event for company directors.
+Therefore, it is essential to understand the Bailiff’s authority and power.
 HBG Advisory needs to be consulted for advice before bailiff action to protect all party interests.